einfra-no/sensitive-data-containers/templates/basic-documentation.md

 2. TSD instructions, or
 3. HUNT-Cloud instructions, or
 4. Safe etc
-5. Each platform will have it's own separate test web page like this.
+5. Each platform will have its own separate test web page like this.

 ## Test data
 Describe briefly the test data selected, and how a realistic test this is to represent a common production usage.